oliver-oloughlin/kvdex/README.md

 The goal of kvdex is to provide a type safe, higher-level API to Deno KV, while retaining as much of the native functionality as possible.
 Additionally, the core functionality (excluding extensions) should not rely on any third-party dependencies.
-Please kleep this in mind when making any contributions.
+Please keep this in mind when making any contributions.

 ## License